Ria424/developers-animatesdk-docs/Flash_object/Flash25.md

 #### Returns

-A Document object, or null if no document exists with the specified *id*.
+`Document`; A Document object, or null if no document exists with the specified *id*.

 #### Description